Amaru8/CiderGTA/README.md

 ## Disclaimer

 _This project is NOT affiliated with Apple, Rockstar Games or Take Two Interactive in any way, shape, or form.
 Cider Collective, or other developers and contributors of Cider Collective Software are not related to this project.
-It is open source and free to use (with the requirements).
+It is open source and free to use (if the requirements are fulfilled).
 For any legal requests, contact me at [amaru@cider.sh](mailto:amaru@cider.sh)._